swift-server/swift-kafka-client/README.md

     // Task receiving messages
     group.addTask {
-        for await message in consumer.messages {
+        for try await message in consumer.messages {
             // Do something with message
         }
     }